GiR-Zippo/MSP-Amiga/README.md

 ## Compiling:

+### Beppos Crosscompiler:
-If you are using beppos crosscompiler set USE_ADE = 0 in MakeFile
+Set USE_ADE = 0 in MakeFile

 The compiler can be obtained here https://github.com/AmigaPorts/m68k-amigaos-gcc

-You can also compile via ADE native on your Amiga set USE_ADE = 1 in MakeFile Be awe this will take some time, grab a coffee and compile
+### ADE on Amiga
+Set USE_ADE = 1 in MakeFile

+Be aware this will take some time, grab a coffee and compile

+Note:

+Atm I can't get gcc2.9 to work properly with AAC+ decoding, seems it messes up the filterbank

 ## ADE
 if you are using ADE and the old gcc2.9 you might need the patched ahi.h proto, a patched bsdsocket.h and AmiSSL headers.

-Atm I can't get gcc2.9 to work properly with AAC+ decoding, it sounds weird, with the crosscompiler everything is fine.

 ## Uses:
 [MiniMP3](https://github.com/lieff/minimp3)